15001 Paramount Blvd., (562) 220-2002

 Good Tenants, Good Neighbors

-In a preemptive effort to fight crime in neighborhoods that consist mainly of multi-unit rental housing, the City has developed its Good Neighbor Program, which takes a dual approach to the problem of criminal behavior.
+In a preemptive effort to fight crime in neighborhoods that consist mainly of multi-unit rental housing, the City has developed its Good Neighbor Program, which takes a dual approach to address and curtail the problem of criminal behavior.

 Removing Unlawful Tenants